Mayuwhim/mystery-hat-bot/README.md

 task manager

 # What if I don't have 1080p?
-You will need to download AutoHotKey and a Java IDE to edit the source code, then you can run it from there.
+You will need to download AutoHotKey and a Java IDE to edit the pixels being detected in the source code, then you can run it from there.